MrGladiator14/customer-intelligence/docs/architecture.md

   * Non-negative constraint for last contact `duration`.
   * Coercion of types to prevent downstream pandas exceptions.
 * **`ingest.py`**: Reads incoming data from CSV files and runs the Pandera schema checker.
+* **Feedback Loop (`add_inference2train_set.py`)**: Captures live inference payloads and merges them back into the training dataset.
+This facilitates continuous learning and ensures the models can adapt to new data patterns over time.

 ### B. Machine Learning & Promotion Gate (`src/training/`)
 * **Preprocessing**: Encodes job titles and education levels to static structural codes (`job_code`, `edu_code`) using pre-defined mappings.